 He is preceded in death by his parents and sister, Karen Wilkinson.
 He is survived by his wife, JoAnne; his daughter Alexandra Roth, her husband Michael Roth and their sons Milo Wallace and Dexter Matthew, all of Lincoln; his daughter Meg Kissel, her husband Danny RosenHanst and their son Oscar Gordon of New York City; and his brother Gary, of Salinas, Ecuador.
 He is also survived by nieces and nephews Kevin and Alan Wilkinson, Daisha Kissel and Suzanne Lapolla, and his father-in-law Wallace Gake.

-Gordon’s memorial service will take place on Wednesday, April 16, 2025 at 2:30pm at Westminster Presbyterian Church, 2110 Sheridan Blvd, with a reception to follow at the Country Club of Lincoln, 3200 S. 24th St.
+Gordon’s memorial service will take place on Wednesday, April 16, 2025 at 2:30pm at Westminster Presbyterian Church, 2110 Sheridan Blvd, with a reception to follow at the Country Club of Lincoln, 3200 S. 24th St. Service will be LIVESTREAMED.
+Follow the link; the video should appear as the most recent video.

 Memorial checks can be made out to: “Memorial Account for Gordon Kissel”